ArneBinder/pie-datasets/dataset_builders/hf/scidtb_argmin/README.md

 "We propose to tackle the limitations posed by the lack of annotated data for argument mining in the scientific domain by leveraging existing Rhetorical Structure Theory (RST) (Mann et al., 1992) annotations in a corpus of computational linguistics abstracts (SciDTB) (Yang and Li, 2018)." (p.
 42)

+We introduce a fine-grained annotation scheme aimed at capturing information that accounts for the specificities of the scientific discourse, including the type of evidence that is offered to support a statement (e.g., background information, experimental data or interpretation of results).
+This can provide relevant information, for instance, to assess the argumentative strength of a text. (p.
+44)

 What need motivated the creation of this dataset?
 What are some of the reasons underlying the major choices involved in putting it together?

 ### Source Data